StuartsProjects/Devices/Long Range Wireless Adapter board for ESP32CAM and RFM9x 290922/Readme.md

 ### Build Options for Long Range Wireless Adapter

 This board, numbered 290922 is for a Hope RFM9x LoRa module which is normally soldered direct onto the top of the PCB.
 You can use 2mm spacing pin headers if you wish.
-For a minimal working set-up you need to do the following;

 **Essential:** Before you even attempt to use the Long Range Wireless Adapter board first check that your ESP32CAM is **fully working** and can save pictures to the chosen SD card.
 There is an excellent tutorial on how to do this here;